commonkestrel/warp/Spec.md

 ```

 All of this allows projects to be completely stored within a single file.
-This significantly improves the readability and
+This significantly improves the readability and compactness of projects.

+To create a library, all you need is a directory or repository with a file titled `lib.warp` at the project root.
+When linking your library, this is treated as the project root by the compiler.
+Anything marking `pub` in this file can be accessed by external projects.

 ## Visibility